yiminghit/yiminghit.github.io/_pages/about.md

 About Me
 ======

-I am a 5th year Ph.D. student from the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute.
-I am fortunate to be advised by Prof. Meng Wang.
+I am a 5th year Ph.D. student from the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, where I am fortunate to be advised by Prof. Meng Wang.
+In Spring 2022, I interned at the Argonne National Laboratory, mentored by Dr. Dongbo Zhao and Dr. Tianqi Hong.
 I received Master’s degree in Constrol Science and Engineering from Harbin Institute of Technology and Bachelor’s degree in Automation from Harbin Engineering Unicersity in 2018 and 2016, respectively.
-In Spring 2022, I interned at the Argonne National Laboratory, mentored by Dr. Dongbo Zhao and Dr. Tianqi Hong.
 My current research focuses on the machine Learning, high-dimensional energy data analytics, renewable energy and power system monitoring.

 Highlights